UnparalleledSmilingMonster/DP-pycorels/README.md

 Very Important : For the algorithm to be differentially Private, one needs to deactivate the symmetry-aware maps when running corels.
 (Specify the option `-p 0`)

+For maintenance / debug purposes : since most of this C++ code uses bare pointers (it's more like C with classes...), I strongly recommend to add the directive `-fsanitize=leak` to the makefile (replace leak by address for a more thorough analysis, longer though).

 ## Pycorels
 [![Build Status](https://travis-ci.org/fingoldin/pycorels.svg?branch=master)](https://travis-ci.org/fingoldin/pycorels)